Helping you face the day

 - Plaque Psoriasis: This is one of the most common psoriasis types, causing red, dry, and raised patches on the skin covered with scales.
 Their number may vary from one person to another and can be either itchy or tender.
 Plaque psoriasis appears on the back, elbows, scalp, and knees.

-- Pustular Psoriasis: This is a rare form of psoriasis that causes scaly and red skin with tiny pus-filled lesions in widespread patches on the feet soles or palms.
+- Pustular Psoriasis: This is a rare form of psoriasis that causes scaly and red skin with tiny pus-filled lesions in widespread patches on the soles of the feet or palms.

 - Guttate Psoriasis: This type of psoriasis starts quite early during young adulthood or childhood.
 It causes red and small drop-shaped spots or lesions to appear on the limbs and torso.
 The most common triggers of this psoriasis include strep throat, respiratory infections, skin injuries, stress, tonsillitis, or taking beta-blocker and anti-malarial medications.

-- Inverse Psoriasis: This condition causes bright and shiny red lesions to appear on the skin folds such as the groin, under the breasts or the armpit.
-The condition often gets worsened with sweating and friction.
+- Inverse Psoriasis: This condition causes bright and shiny red lesions to appear on the skin folds, such as the groin, under the breasts or the armpit.
+The condition often gets worse with sweating and friction.
 This psoriasis condition is triggered mainly by fungal infections.

 - Erythrodermic Psoriasis: This is one of the least common types of psoriasis affecting the general public.
 It covers the entire body with a peeling red rash that can cause intense burning or itching sensations.

-- Psoriatic Arthritis: This condition causes painful swollen joints similar to arthritis.
+- Psoriatic Arthritis: This condition causes painful, swollen joints similar to arthritis.
 In fact, in most cases, this is the only symptom observed.
-This condition causes nail changes with symptoms ranging from mild and severe.
+This condition causes nail changes with symptoms ranging from mild to severe.
 It can cause progressive joint damage and stiffness in the affected joint, which then progresses to permanent damage of joints, in some cases.

 Diagnosing Psoriasis